browserplus/borg/data/pages/docs/widgets/uploader.md

 * With just 2 javascript includes and 2 lines of code, the [simple demo](/widgets/uploader/standalone) builds a complicated uploader widget that allows for drag+drop from the desktop, multiple file section, and simultaneous uploads.
-* The [ZIP demo](/widgets/uploader/zipper) uses the Zipper service to ZIP files so that the resulting upload is a single, compressed archive file.
+* The [Archive demo](/widgets/uploader/zipper) uses the Archive service to ZIP files so that the resulting upload is a single, compressed archive file.
 * The [colors and constraints demo](/widgets/uploader/colors) changes the default colors of the uploader tool and constrains the number, type, and size of files that can be uploaded.